walidsharaar/DataAnalystSQL/07_FunctionsforManipulatingDatainPostgreSQL/03_Parsin&ManuplatingText.md

 ```
 Select the title and description columns from the film table and find the number of characters in the description column with the alias desc_len.
+SELECT
+  title,
+  description,
+  LENGTH(description) AS desc_len
+FROM film;

 ```